The Garden Grazer

 Storing

-Close up view of cilantro jalapeno hummus in a white bowl with cracker
+Close up view of prepared cilantro jalapeno hummus in a white bowl

 For more inspiration, also browse all vegan dip recipes or chickpea recipes.

-Cilantro jalapeno hummus in a white bowl surrounded with crackers
+Cilantro jalapeno hummus in a white bowl on a wooden table

 This zesty hummus is great for snacks, dips, sandwich spreads, and more.
-It's delightfully creamy and easy to prepare!
+It's so delicious, creamy, and easy to prepare!

 Print Recipe Pin Recipe Comment